ravachol/kew/README.md

 * <kbd>p</kbd> to save the currently loaded playlist to a m3u file in your music folder.
 * <kbd>q</kbd> to quit.

+## Dream Features

+We'd love to hear what kind of features you'd like to see in an app like this.
+Or if you find bugs!
+Post it as an Issue!

 ## License

 Licensed under GPL.
 [See LICENSE for more information](https://github.com/ravachol/cue/blob/main/LICENSE).